MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 5. Click the **Property** drop-down list and select **Hardware Ids**.
 6. Right-click the top ID value and select **Copy**.

-For information on vendor and product ID formats, see [Standard USB Identifiers](https://docs.microsoft.com/windows-hardware/drivers/install/standard-usb-identifiers).
+For information about Device ID formats, see [Standard USB Identifiers](https://docs.microsoft.com/windows-hardware/drivers/install/standard-usb-identifiers).

 For information on vendor IDs, see [USB members](https://www.usb.org/members).